University of Idaho: Athletics

 The Idaho Vandals are the intercollegiate athletic teams representing the University of Idaho.
 The Vandals compete at the NCAA Division I level as a member of the Big Sky Conference.

 The university's official colors are silver and gold, honoring the state's mining tradition.
 Because these metallic colors in tandem are not visually complementary for athletic uniforms, black and gold are the prevalent colors for the athletic teams, with an occasional use of silver.
 When Idaho moved out of the Big Sky to the Big West in 1996, the yellow "Green Bay" gold was changed to metallic "Vegas" gold.
 Yellow gold and black were the colors used by most of the varsity teams from 1978 to 1996, initiated by first-year head football coach Jerry Davitch's new uniforms for 1978.

 The Kibbie Dome is the home of the Idaho Vandals for four sports (football, tennis, indoor track and field, soccer).
 Basketball was played in the venue until the autumn 2021 opening of the adjacent Idaho Central Credit Union Arena.

+The university also offers many student club athletics for sports that are not sanctioned by the university such as: